 The very latest in clean-burning technology!

 The European Union (inc the UK) have adopted new rigorous standards for bio-mass heating appliances referred to as Ecodesign which includes wood-burning stoves and pellet stoves.
-This standard will be enforced with effect from 1st January 2022 which seems a long way off so why mention it now and what is the relevance for South African heating appliances?
+This standard will take effect on 1st January 2022, which may seem far off—but why bring it up now, and how does it relate to South African heating appliances?

 Why is Ecodesign Relevant?